reyesoft/ts-angular-jsonapi/README.md

 - [ ] Pagination
 - [ ] Filtering
 - [x] Get a relationship from a URL (url like attributes->relationships->resource->links->self)
+- [x] Default values for a new resource
 - [x] [Properties on collections](https://github.com/reyesoft/ts-angular-jsonapi/blob/master/src/library/interfaces/collection.d.ts) like `$length`, `$isloading` or `$source` (_`empty`_ |`cache`|`server`)

 ## Usage